projectceladon/celadon-documentation/source/tutorials/dbc/dbc.rst

+.. _debug-android-host:

 Making the Android* Host Debuggable - ADB for x86 Android Solutions
 ###################################################################

-This blog provides an overview of the :abbr:`DBC (USB Debug Class)` infrastructure followed by the steps to enable the feature on |C| and seamlessly run :command:`adb` over a USB Type-A port.
+This tutorial provides an overview of the :abbr:`DBC (USB Debug Class)` infrastructure followed by the steps to enable the feature on |C| and seamlessly run :command:`adb` over a USB Type-A port.